Faculty Forum

-We will again showcase the research and works of members of our College of Letters and Science faculty this academic year.
-Faculty Forum 2022-2023 presentations are open to the public and free of charge.
+Members of our College of Letters and Science faculty are excited to present our Faculty Forum 2023-2024 presentations.
+The faculty lecture series is open to the public and free of charge.
 Light refreshments served.

 For more information, contact: Robert Sirabian, Department of English, email robert.sirabian@uwsp.edu